joerdisstrack/gender_bias_CSS_RP/README.md

   <img src="./code/figures/3d_vad_recreation.png" alt="Mapping of LEIA-sentiments to VAD-dimensions" width="300"/>
 </p>

+Figure from: Sven, B., & Hahn, U. (2016).
+Emotion Analysis as a Regression Problem — Dimensional Models and Their Implications on Emotion Representation and Metrical Evaluation, 1114–1122. https://doi.org/doi:10.3233/978-1-61499-672-9-1114

 **Toxicity Assessment:** Perspective API to measure the likelihood of a post being perceived as toxic.

 The toxicity analysis, using the Perspective API, identified toxic comments with a probability score, showing strong performance metrics: 88% accuracy, 0.875 F1 Score, and 0.913 precision.
 The analysis found no substantial difference in mean toxicity scores between comments directed at males (0.23, 95% CI [0.23, 0.23]) and females (0.22, 95% CI [0.22, 0.22]), with a mean difference of -0.01 (95% CI [-0.01, -0.01]).
 Although the Mann-Whitney U Test (U = 1,105,051,493.0, p = 1.37e-11) indicated a significant difference in toxicity score distributions, the effect size was minimal.
 These findings suggest no significant evidence of accumulated hostile sexism towards women in the dataset.
 Additionally, toxic comments were slightly more common in comments targeting men, especially when considering the ratio of toxic to total comments.